dgroomes/jdk-playground/README.md

 projects that use these tools.

-## Standalone sub-projects
+## Standalone subprojects

-This repository illustrates different concepts, patterns and examples via standalone sub-projects.
-Each sub-project is completely independent of the others and do not depend on the root project.
-This _standalone sub-project constraint_ forces the sub-projects to be complete and maximizes the reader's chances of successfully running, understanding, and re-using the code.
+This repository illustrates different concepts, patterns and examples via standalone subprojects.
+Each subproject is completely independent of the others and do not depend on the root project.
+This _standalone subproject constraint_ forces the subprojects to be complete and maximizes the reader's chances of successfully running, understanding, and re-using the code.

-The sub-projects include:
+The subprojects include:

 ### `jlink-non-modular/`

-This sub-project shows how to use [`jlink`](https://openjdk.java.net/jeps/282) on a non-modular Java Gradle project to make a reduced-size JRE image for a lower memory footprint and faster startup!
+This subproject shows how to use [`jlink`](https://openjdk.java.net/jeps/282) on a non-modular Java Gradle project to make a reduced-size JRE image for a lower memory footprint and faster startup!

 See the README in [jlink-non-modular/](jlink-non-modular/).